Trump pressed on government shutdown, nuclear weapons testing, ICE raids and more

 O'Donnell asked Mr. Trump if the U.S. was going to war against Venezuela.

 "I doubt it.
 I don't think so.
-But they've been treating us very badly, not only on drugs," he said.
+But they've been treating us very badly," he said.